adrianmui/peoplegrove_challenge/README.md

     -login with admin *
     -login with facebook
   user *
-    view all tasks by user
+    view all tasks by user *
-    able to edit tasks within same day user:admin *
+    able to edit tasks within same day *doing now user:admin *
-    view and edit all tasks by user task *
+    view and edit all tasks by user * doing now task *
     belongs to user *
-    has timestamps and can be edited * routes
+    has timestamps and can be edited * doing now routes
     /api
       /user